bankszach/mirror-of-simple-souls-living-archive/README.md

-Here’s a **complete, integrated `README.md`** that merges the badass creative tone we built earlier with a clear **JSON structure** and **AI integration** section.
-This will make your repo both exciting to casual readers *and* technically useful to developers and scholars.

----

 # 🪞 Mirror of Simple Souls — Living-Archive Edition
 **Marguerite Porete’s 14th-century mystical masterpiece — rebuilt for the 21st century with AI-native pipelines**